 How to Repair a Motion Detector Light

-A motion detector light is a security feature which can be installed outside any home.
+A motion detector light is a security device that can be installed outside any home.
 The sensor works by detecting motion in its field of vision, which will cause the light to turn on.
-This can be a problem if the light is over-sensitive and is triggered by cats, small insects, or even by stray dust moving in a certain manner.
-This problem can be overcome, but there are a number of other faults which the motion detector light can suffer.
+This can be a problem if the light is over-sensitive and is triggered by cats, small insects, or even stray dust moving in a certain manner.
+This problem can be overcome, but there are a number of other faults in which the motion detector light can suffer.
 Rather than taking it back to the shop, or even replacing it with a new one, you can try a few troubleshooting tips and see if you can repair your troublesome light.

 Step 1 - Fix a Light That Won't Turn Off

 This is a more common problem than you might expect, particularly after lights have been damaged in some way—for example, by an electricity surge.
 If you find that after resetting all the other electrical items in your home, your motion detector light is still shining (and there hasn't been any motion), then you can conclude that it too has been affected by the surge and needs to be reset.
 If the light is wired into an electrical junction box, TURN OFF THE POWER AT THE MAIN BREAKER TO ELIMINATE ANY DANGER OF SHOCK OR ELECTROCUTION before removing the light from the wall, and take out your instruction manual.
 This should have a list of all the buttons featured on the light, including the reset button.
 This will usually be red (and might even be marked "reset").
 Press this until the light turns itself off.
 If clicking the reset button doesn't help, then you may find that running a cleaning brush over the surface, or even pushing a piece of paper down the side does the trick.